top of page

 Bi+ Lines: bringing bi+ poets together

-Bi+ Lines is a project for bi+ poets that explores ideas of in-betweenness, funded by Arts Council England.
-We ran writing workshops for bi+ poets in spring 2023 and published an anthology of bi+ poets with fourteen poems.
-You can order the book now and come celebrate it at one of our launches across the UK and online, going on through 2024.
+Bi+ Lines is a project for bi+ poets that explores ideas of in-betweenness.
+With the support of Arts Council England, I ran writing workshops for bi+ poets, published an anthology of bi+ poets with fourteen poems in 2023 and toured the UK with launches into May 2024.
+Order the book now and find out more below.

 Bi Lines anthol cover announcement post.jpg